Bettermeans/help.bettermeans/_posts/2010-12-07-what-is-bettermeans.markdown

 BetterMeans offers the option to use an innovative form of compensation, called [credits](/credits), in which everyone estimates the value of work and compensation is based on peer feedback through [retrospectives](/retros).

-If you choose to have a [public project workstream](/workstreams), anyone can contribute and over time people gain [membership](/membership) in your project workstream and a voice in the direction of the project.
+If you choose to have a [public workstream](/workstreams), anyone can contribute and over time people gain [membership](/membership) in your workstream and a voice in the direction of the project.

 Make team-wide decisions with transparency using [motions](/motions).